Adele: 2011–2014: Worldwide recognition with 21

 To promote the album, Adele embarked upon the "Adele Live" tour, which sold out its North American leg.
-In October 2011, Adele was forced to cancel two tours because of a vocal-cord haemorrhage.
+In October 2011, Adele was forced to cancel two tours because of a vocal-cord hemorrhage.
 She released a statement saying she needed an extended period of rest to avoid permanent damage to her voice.
 In the first week of November 2011 Steven M. Zeitels, director of the Center for Laryngeal Surgery and Voice Rehabilitation at the Massachusetts General Hospital in Boston, performed laser microsurgery on Adele's vocal cords to remove a benign polyp.
 A recording of her tour, Live at the Royal Albert Hall, was released in November 2011, debuting at number one in the US with 96,000 copies sold, the highest one-week tally for a music DVD in four years, becoming the best-selling music DVD of 2011.
 Adele is the first artist in Nielsen SoundScan history to have the year's number-one album (21), number-one single ("Rolling in the Deep"), and number-one music video (Live at the Royal Albert Hall).
 At the 2011 American Music Awards on 20 November, Adele won three awards; Favorite Pop/Rock Female Artist, Favorite Adult Contemporary Artist, and Favorite Pop/Rock Album for 21.
 On 9 December, Billboard named Adele Artist of the Year, Billboard 200 Album of the Year (21), and the Billboard Hot 100 Song of the Year ("Rolling in the Deep"), becoming the first woman ever to top all three categories.

-Following the throat microsurgery, she made her live comeback at the 2012 Grammy Awards in February.
+Following the throat microsurgery, Adele made her live comeback at the 2012 Grammy Awards in February.
 She won in all six categories for which she was nominated, including Album of the Year, Record of the Year, and Song of the Year, making her the second female artist in Grammy history, after Beyoncé, to win that many awards in a single night.
 Following that success, 21 achieved the biggest weekly sales increase following a Grammy win since Nielsen SoundScan began tracking data in 1991.
 Adele received the Brit Award for British Female Solo Artist, and British Album of the Year presented to her by George Michael.
 Following the Brit Awards, 21 reached number one for the 21st non-consecutive week in the UK.
 The album has sold over 4.5 million copies in the UK where it is the fourth-best-selling album.
 In October, the album's sales surpassed 4.5 million in the UK, and in November it surpassed 10 million sales in the US.
 The best-selling album worldwide of 2011 and 2012, as of 2016, the album has sold over 31 million copies.
 By the end of 2014, she had sold an estimated 40 million albums and 50 million singles worldwide.
 Adele is the only artist or band in the last decade in the US to earn an RIAA diamond certification for a one disc album in less than two years.